campenr/mothur-py/README.md

 A python wrapper for the command line version of the bioinformatics tool [mothur](https://www.mothur.org/).

-Mothur_py was inspired by the [ipython-mothurmagic](https://github.com/SchlossLab/ipython-mothurmagic) module, but with an intention to provide a more general python wrapper that would work outside of the IPython/Jupyter notebook environment, as well as provide support for mothur's `current` keyword functionality.
+Mothur-py was inspired by the [ipython-mothurmagic](https://github.com/SchlossLab/ipython-mothurmagic) module, but with an intention to provide a more general python wrapper that would work outside of the IPython/Jupyter notebook environment, as well as provide support for mothur's `current` keyword functionality.

 **Note:** This module has only been tested with mothur v1.39.5 and python 3.6 on Windows 10 (64-bit).
 It should in theory work with other versions of mothur, but the older the version the less likely as this module relies upon some of the more recent mothur commands/output to function properly.

+---

+### Installation

+To install the latest release version you can just `pip install mothur-py`.
+To install the most up to date code you should download/clone this repository and create a binary distribution using `python setup.py bdist` that will create a zip file in the `dist` folder.
+You should then pip install this zip file using `pip install <zip_file_name>`.
+The advantage of this method over just running `python setup.py install` is that you can easily remove or update the package via pip.

 ---